How Often Do Search Synonyms Make A Difference in Searches at Google?

 This problem becomes progressively more serious as the number of terms in a query increases.
 For queries longer than three or four words, there is a strong likelihood that one of the words is not the best phrase to describe the user’s information need.

-One of the simpler ways for a search engine to try to find synonyms for terms that people use in queries to expand those queries would be to come up with a thesaurus or database of synonyms, and lookup the words in a query to identify possible synonyms.
-But there are some limitations to that approach.
-The most significant is that the meaning of a term often relies upon the context of how it is used.
+One of the simpler ways for a search engine to find search synonyms for terms that people use in queries to rewrite those queries would be to use a thesaurus or database of synonyms.
+The search engine could then look up the words in a query to identify possible search synonyms.
+There are some limitations to that approach.
+The most significant is that the meaning of a term often relies upon its context of usage.

 For example, “music” is not usually a good synonym for “loops,” but it is a good synonym in the context of the example query above.
 Further, this case is sufficiently special that “music” is not listed as a synonym for “loop” in standard thesauruses; many other examples of contextually dependent non-traditional synonyms can be easily identified.

-And even when conventional synonyms can be identified for a term, it can be difficult to identify which particular synonyms to use in the particular context of the query.
+When a conventional synonym gets displayed for a term, it can be difficult to identify which particular synonyms to use in the particular context of the query.

-The patent presents a process for finding synonyms for words that appear in search queries, evaluating the quality of those synonyms within the context of a particular query, and using those synonyms to expand queries and return relevant pages to searchers.
+The patent presents a process for finding search synonyms for words that appear in search query logs.
+It would then evaluate the quality of those synonyms within the context of a particular query and use those synonyms to rewrite queries and return relevant pages to searchers.

-It starts by finding queries that are alike, and performing tests upon those query terms and phrases, while looking at information related to those queries.
+It starts by finding similar queries and performing tests upon those query terms and phrases while looking at information related to those queries.